-I will be finishing my Bachelor of Science degree in Biology this spring.
+I finished my Bachelor of Science degree in Biology in May 2020.
 During my time at Trinity, I was a goalkeeper for the women’s team.

 Even though I grew up in a Christian home, I didn’t really come to know the Lord personally until high school.
 I started playing soccer when I was pretty young and that became a huge passion in my life.
 For me there was school and soccer pretty much everyday, and then Sunday was for church and for time with God.
 God didn’t really seem to affect the other parts of my life.